goFrendiAsgard/zaruba/docs/run-task/run-a-single-task.md

 </details>
 <!--endCode-->

- By default, Zaruba provide some [builtin core tasks](../core-tasks/README.md) that are globally accessible.
+ By default, Zaruba provides some [builtin core tasks](../core-tasks/README.md) that are globally accessible.

- If you want to make your tasks globally accessible, you can add them to `ZARUBA_SCRIPTS` environment variable.
+ To make your tasks globally accessible, you need to add them to `ZARUBA_SCRIPTS` environment variable.
 Please refer to [zaruba configuration](../configuration.md) for more information.

 # Run a Project Specific Task

-To execute any [project](./project/README.md) specific tasks, you need to be in the project's directory first:
+To execute any project-specific tasks, you need to be in the project's directory first:

 ```bash
 cd <project-directory>